Biplane fighter aces

 Capitano Giulio Cesare Giuntella assumed command of the 18o Gruppo on an acting basis and Tenente Carlo Moruzzi that of the 74a Squadriglia.

-On 20 February 1943 and when travelling by car to Gafsa, Maggiore Luigi Filippi (CO 23o Gruppo), met a US outpost and was shot by a soldier.
+On 20 February 1943, Maggiore Luigi Filippi, CO of the 23o Gruppo CT, was travelling by car to Gafsa when he ran into a US outpost where he was shot by a sentry.
 His body was never recovered.

-Capitano Tugnoli assumed command over the 23o Gruppo.
+Capitano Tugnoli took over command of the 23o Gruppo CT.

 Tugnoli was to remain in this position until the Italian surrender in September when the Gruppo was dissolved.